Does having children make you more forgetful? Do you find things harder to process?

 Because being a mom can be a logistical nightmare:

-- You have to keep up with ever changing schedules—what do you mean I was supposed to have you there at 7am; I thought it was 8am?
+- You have to keep up with ever changing schedules—I was supposed to have you there at 7am.
+Didn’t you tell me it was 8am?

 - You have to stay on top of inventory—seriously, two gallons of milk should last a week.